Jane Kelly

 I do my best to defend January.
 It is after all, it is the first month of the year.
 That must count for something.
 I mean George Washington is not viewed as just any president.

 I don't just whine about January.
 I have taken action.
-My attempt to sell January as "Birthday Season" was summarily rejected by family members exhausted by what most consider the traditional holiday season the one that builds starting sometime around Labor Day and climaxes in late December.
+My attempt to sell January as "Birthday Season" was summarily rejected by family members exhausted by what most consider the traditional holiday season -- the one that builds starting sometime around Labor Day and climaxes in late December.
 My family didn't even want to hear about the other significant January birthdays belonging to the likes of Humphrey Bogart, Benedict Arnold and Albert Schweitzer (the last two born on the same day ironic if you adhere to the convention view of the two men).
-They were not willing to "think outside the box" when it came to January.
+My family members were not willing to "think outside the box" when it came to January.

 Let me point out that since 1986 January has had it's own National Holiday, Martin Luther King's birthday.
 Unfortunately, like many holidays (Columbus Day, President's Day, Veterans Day) the holiday is not universally honored and never by companies I work for.
 Usually January has the most significant unofficial holiday (albeit a weekend day) in the US, Super Bowl Sunday.
 This year, however, that game has slipped into February.
-January remains, however, National Soup Month and includes National Pie Day two worthy events especially in January when harsh weather demands a little comfort food.
+January remains, however, National Soup Month and includes National Pie Day two worthy events especially in January when harsh weather demands comfort food.

 But don't think that January is dissed only in colder climates.
-I can't speak to how the month is regarded in the southern hemisphere but in the southern United States where January is not condemned because of bad weather, January is still maligned regarded chiefly as the month when you see the holiday bills slide through the mailbox and the extra pounds that slid onto your hips.
+I can't speak to how the month is regarded in the southern hemisphere but in the southern United States where January is not condemned because of bad weather, January is still maligned, regarded chiefly as the month when you see the holiday bills that slid through the mailbox and the extra pounds that slid onto your hips.
 Is it January's fault that December prompted you to overspend and overindulge?
 I don't think so.

 All I am suggesting is that this year, let's be kind to January and to each other.
 Remember as you go out into the world this month that unless you happen to be reading this in Gstaad -- you are in the midst of a lot of grumpy people who are just as unhappy as you are that it is January.
 And, while you're out, buy yourself something nice in honor of my birthday.

-Copyright Jane Kelly 2002
+Copyright Jane Kelly 2002, 2010